Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Proof of Proposition

 Before giving the precise definition of mismatches, it will be convenient to restrict ourselves to a (not too small) subset of the intermediate scales.
 More precisely, we first notice that by construction of the Aldous recursive decomposition, if a word $\ii$ has its last letter equal to $3$, then the boundary of the region $\Rr[\ii]$ in $\Tt$ is a single point (see Figure~\ref{fig:one step recursive decomposition}). \begin{definition} Let $\alpha>0$ and let $\ii \in \mathbb{T}_3$ with depth $k$.
 We say that a scale $1 \leq j \leq k-1$ is $\alpha$-\emph{good} for $\ii$ with respect to $\left( \Rr[\ii]\right)_{\ii \in \mathbb{T}_3}$ if $j$ is odd, if $i_j=i_{j+1}=3$, and if furthermore

-\end{definition} The reason why we want $i_j=3$ is that it implies that the branching point $b[\ii_j]$ delimits two small regions $\Rr[\ii_j 2], \Rr[\ii_j 3]$ (see Figure~\ref{fig:one step recursive decomposition}), and the ratio between the masses of those regions gives a convenient way to say that $\Tt$ and $\Tt'$ have "different shapes" at a certain scale.
+\end{definition} The reason why we want $i_j=3$ is that it implies that there are two small regions $\Rr[\ii_j 2], \Rr[\ii_j 3]$ whose boundary is the singleton $\{ b[\ii_j] \}$ (see Figure~\ref{fig:one step recursive decomposition}), and the ratio between the masses of those regions gives a convenient way to say that $\Tt$ and $\Tt'$ have "different shapes" at a certain scale.
 The point of the assumption~\eqref{eqn:condition_alpha_good} is that if the branching point $b[\ii]$ splits the region $\Rr[\ii]$ in a very uneven way, there will be many possible choices for $\Psi(b[\ii])$, whereas if $b[\ii]$ is "central" in $\Rr[\ii]$ only few choices will be available.

 The first step is to make sure that around most points of the tree $\Tt$, good scales represent a positive proportion of the scales. \begin{lemma} Let $\left( \Tt, \left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3} \right)$ be a decomposed Brownian tree.
 There exists constants $\alpha, \beta, \gamma>0$ such that denoting